leonardfischer/Kohana-Google-Maps-Module/README.md

 * None

+## Features

+* Display a Google-Map by just echo'ing an instance of the "Gmap" class
+* Setting several map-types (road, satellite, hybrid and terrain)
+* Setting sensor-parameter for mobile devices
+* Adding new markers to the map

 ## Features to come
 The following features shall be implemented during development:

-* Addind your own points to the map
 * Adding your own control-elements to the map
+* Cleaning up the gmap-view

 ## Usage
 The usage of this module is as easy as it could be!
 Simply activate the module in your bootstrap.php